lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 ## 5. Payloads [Payloads]
 An payload is essentially data expected in a HTTP request or send in a HTTP response.
 Payload consists of meta information in form of HTTP headers and content received or send in a HTTP body.
 Furthermore API Blueprint Payload can include its description as well as discussion of its parameters.

-Note that the term "payload" (excluding its description) as used in this document is a subset of [HTTP Payload](http://www.w3.org/TR/di-gloss/).
-There might be additional metadata (HTTP headers) specified outside of the scope of the payload that will form up the final HTTP Payload.
+Note that the term "payload" (excluding its description) as used in this document is technically a subset of [HTTP Payload](http://www.w3.org/TR/di-gloss/).
+There might be additional metadata (HTTP headers) specified outside of the scope of the payload that can form up the final HTTP Payload.

 A Payload has **always** its Media Type associated.
 Payload's Media type represents a metadata that is always received or send in form of an HTTP `Content-Type` header.